mhingston/keystone-cli/README.md

 - `sleep`: Pause execution for a specified duration.
   - `durable`: Boolean (default `false`).
 If `true` and duration >= 60s, the wait is persisted and can resume after restarts.
 - `memory`: Store or retrieve information from the semantic memory vector database.
+- `engine`: Run an allowlisted external CLI and capture a structured summary.
+  - `env` and `cwd` are required and must be explicit.
+  - `input` is sent to stdin (objects/arrays are JSON-encoded).
+  - Summary is parsed from stdout or a file at `KEYSTONE_ENGINE_SUMMARY_PATH` and stored as an artifact.

 ### Human Steps in Non-Interactive Mode
 If stdin is not a TTY (CI, piped input), `human` steps suspend.
 Resume by providing an answer via inputs using the step id and `__answer`: